Machine Translation: What is ‘post-edit’ in the translation and localization workflow?

 Fast forward to today where we carry the equivalent of a super computer in our pocket or handbag.
 A super computer that can connect to NMT services like Google Translate and deliver translations nearly instantaneously.
 Post-edit of these translations is often a vetting and cleaning up process and post-editing has become a profession or add-on skill for many in the translation community.

 Post-editing, along with other translation tools like translation memory software, make the use of machine translation common in our industry.
-The content is machine translated and then a human, native-speaking translator edits it for context, accuracy, and relevancy.
+The content is machine translated and then a human, native-speaking translator goes through the entire localization process from start to finish and considers context, accuracy, and relevancy.
 MT has entered our workflows and it means both cost and time savings for our clients.
 Post-editing is a form of quality control to ensure that messy machine translations don’t slip through.

-Together, this workflow between humans and machines is changing the way people communicate globally, opening up barriers, and enabling businesses to enter new markets faster and cheaper.
+Together, this localization process workflow between humans and machines is changing the way people communicate globally, opening up barriers, and enabling businesses to enter new markets faster and cheaper.